Mene rhombea

 Mene rhombea is an extinct perciform fish belonging to the family Menidae.
 During the Middle Eocene (Lutetian epoch), about 48 to 40 mya, these fishes lived in the Tethys Ocean, a large tropical sea in the area corresponding to the current Mediterranean.
 This ocean was extended between the continents of Gondwana and Laurasia.
 At this time, where Monte Bolca is today, M. rhombea, and its relative, M. oblonga, lived in a tropical lagoon.

 Description

 Mene rhombea had a laterally compressed body, very long and slim pelvic fins and a wide triangular tail fin.
 As suggested by their fossils' small, upturned mouths, and by comparison of its living relative, as Mene maculata, fishes of this species were planktivore.
 The species shows close affinities with contemporary species inhabiting the coral reef environment of the Indo-Pacific warm seas.

 Distribution

-Their greatly valued fossils comes from the laggerstat Monte Bolca, about 30 kilometres north-east of Verona, Italy.
+Their valued fossils comes from the laggerstat Monte Bolca, about 30 kilometres north-east of Verona, Italy.